Los Angeles Employment Attorney

 - Trial experience.
 The lawyer you retain should have the power and ability to take your employment law case to court in Los Angeles County, if necessary.
 While most cases settle without needing trials, the ability to go to trial can help you avoid having to hire a different attorney partway through your case.

 You should also see if you feel a personal connection with the attorney.
 Schedule a consultation with the lawyer to discuss your case in more detail.
-The lawyer should dedicate personal time and attention to you and your case rather than handing it off to a less-experienced assistant or associate.
+He or she should dedicate personal time and attention to you and your case rather than handing it off to a less-experienced assistant or associate.
 The attorney you hire should make you feel good about your case, keeping you informed each step of the way.
-Mathew & George offers free, nonobligatory initial consultations so you can meet with our lawyers at no risk.
+Mathew & George offers free, nonobligatory initial consultations so you can meet with our team at no risk.

 Do I Need an Employment Attorney?